Intro to Broadcast Cameras

 Identifying Broadcast Lens

-In the picture below you can see "XA17x7.6BRM-M58B" printed on the label.
+ENG Lens In the picture below you can see "XA17x7.6BRM-M58B" printed on the label.
 We refer to this lens as a 17x.
 All broadcast lenses will have a # with an x printed on the side.
 The x denotes the amount of magnification available through that lens.
-On Classic trucks we refer to any 26x or smaller
+On Classic trucks we refer to any

 Go to Top